 - Systems are treated as dynamic sub-scales that – depending on the Physical Asset being measured – may be more/less granular than other assets.
 Systems span the entire hierarchy (from scale 15 to 65) and can flexibly connect information deliverables and requirements across the BIM, GIS, and PLM domains.

 Using a variable Asset Scale allows the dynamic assignment of less granular assets at the start of an information cycle.
-More information about how Asset Scales and Asset Units are used in the future.
+More information about how Asset Scales and Asset Units are used will be explained in future posts.

 Fuhrman, A. (2007).
 The Hybrid Taxonomy Real Estate Focus, The Open Standards Consortium for Real Estate (OSCRE).